ClickHouse/ClickHouse/docs/en/query_language/select.md

 SAMPLE 1/10 OFFSET 1/2
 ```

-Here, a sample of 10% is taken from the second half of data.
+Here, a sample of 10% is taken from the second half of the data.

 `[----------++--------]`